Session 2.5: Make Claude remember (across sessions and across breakages)

 /refresh

-Claude: confirm the command resolves and you read all four files.
-The 3-line summary should reflect what’s actually in CLAUDE.md and MEMORY.md, not generic platitudes.
+Claude: confirm the command resolves and you read the MEMORY.md file and session-log.md.
+The 3-line summary should reflect what’s actually in those files, not generic platitudes.

 This pattern — slash commands as saved prompts — generalizes.
 Anything the user re-runs more than twice becomes a slash command.
 By Session 2.7 there are several.